The Bankrate promise

 When you purchase a new insurance policy, review your declarations page and make sure the information is accurate.
-Do not wait until you need to file a claim before realizing an error, like a wrong deductible or policy type.
+Do not wait until you need to file a claim before realizing an error, like an incorrect deductible.

 If you have questions about anything listed on your declarations page, reach out to an agent.

 Your homeowners insurance declarations page contains valuable policy information.
 It’s often easier to get quick information from your declarations page rather than reading through your entire policy.
 You may need to review your declarations page in these scenarios:

 If your home or personal belongings are damaged or you think you are liable for someone’s injury or property damage, you may want to review your declarations page.